Bernie Bickerstaff: Professional career

 After finishing his college eligibility, Bickerstaff was hired by his coach Phil Woolpert to serve as an assistant for the 1968–69 season.
 After three seasons at 25 years old, he was named the head coach of the University of San Diego after Woolpert's abrupt resignation, keeping this position for the next four years.
 In 1972–1973 his team finished 19–9 and his four-year overall record was 54–49.

 In 1973, Bickerstaff was hired as an assistant for the Washington Bullets by then coach K. C. Jones and was a part of the 1978 Bullets NBA Championship.
 He left the team after 12 seasons to become head coach of the Seattle SuperSonics.
 Lenny Wilkens, who had been elevated from coach to GM in 1985, hired Bickerstaff for the head coaching position to replace himself.
-Bickerstaff was head coach of the Sonics from 1985–1990, with the team reaching the Western Conference Finals in 1987.
+Bickerstaff was head coach of the Sonics from 1985 to 1990, with the team reaching the Western Conference Finals in 1987.

-Bickerstaff was the Denver Nuggets' president and general manager from 1990 to 1997, also coaching the team from 1994 to 1996.
+Bickerstaff was the Denver Nuggets' president and general manager from 1990 to 1997.
+It was he who fired popular head coach Doug Moe in late 1990; he had gone 432–357 as a coach for Denver.
+Bickerstaff also coached the team from 1994 to 1996.

 In 1997, Wes Unseld hired Bickerstaff to coach the Bullets, making the playoffs for the first time since 1988 and becoming the league's all-time 34th-winningest coach.
 After parting ways with the team in 1999, he had a two-year stint with the International Basketball League's St. Louis Swarm.
 Bickerstaff was twice named IBL Coach of the Year.

 In 2003, Bickerstaff was hired by Ed Tapscott to become the expansion Charlotte Bobcats' first head coach and general manager.

 Bickerstaff was hired by the Los Angeles Lakers in 2012–13 as an assistant coach to Mike Brown.

-On November 9, 2012, Bickerstaff was named interim head coach of the Lakers after Brown was fired.
+On November 9, 2012, Bickerstaff was named interim head coach of the Lakers after Brown was fired after 5 games, going 1–4 in those games.
 Three days later, the Lakers signed former Knicks coach Mike D'Antoni as their official head coach, although D'Antoni's on-court debut was delayed as he recovered from knee-replacement surgery.
 Bickerstaff continued to coach the Lakers in D'Antoni's absence, ending his stint with a 4–1 record, the highest winning percentage in Lakers' history, albeit in only five games.
 He continued with the team as an assistant coach, but was fired after the season.